Effort Discrimination and Curvature of Contest Technology in Conflict Networks: Neutrality and discussion

-We revisit the triangle conflict again.
-Suppose neutrality property holds generically for any valuations $v_2$ and $v_3$.
-That is, DE and UE have the same total effort for each player, $X^* = X^u$.
-By substituting Equations~\eqref{eq:DE1} and \eqref{eq:DE2} into the first term and the second term on the left hand side of Equation~\eqref{eq:UE} respectively, we obtain
+We take another look at the triangle conflict.
+Suppose the neutrality property holds generally for any valuations $v_2$ and $v_3$.
+In this case, DE and UE result in the same total effort for each player, meaning $X^* = X^u$.
+By substituting Equations~\eqref{eq:DE1} and \eqref{eq:DE2} into the first and second terms on the left-hand side of Equation~\eqref{eq:UE}, respectively, we obtain:

 Notice that $3 x^u = X^u = X^* = 2 x^*_2 + x^*_3$.